 A number of fantastic sights and attractions overlook the Square – some are easier to find than others!

 On the north side of Trafalgar Square is the glorious National Gallery.
 Home to one of the greatest collections of paintings in the world, the National Gallery dominates the Square and undoubtedly adds to its historical beauty.
 It’s free to visit too!
 From Van Gogh’s famous ‘Sunflowers’ painting to ‘The Entombment’ by Michelangelo, this treasure trove of artwork is a must-visit.

 At the north-east corner of Trafalgar Square is St Martin-in-the-Fields.
 This parish church dates back to 1222 and stood in the fields between the City and Westminster!
 The fields are long gone but the church still retains its original name.
 St Martin-in-the-Fields has an illustrious history; it was the location of the first religious broadcast and its musical tradition includes performances by Handel and Mozart.
 There are daily church services and free music every weekday, plus ticketed evening concerts from Thursday- Saturday.

 Trafalgar Square’s statues and monuments

-A simple walk around Trafalgar Square will get you up close and personal to a number of famous statues and monuments.
+A simple walk around the Square will get you up close and personal to a number of famous statues and monuments.
 Admiral Horatio Lord Nelson towers over the Square from his perch atop Nelson’s Column, guarded by four huge lions.
 You’ll also find a statue of King George IV riding his horse, a statue of Charles Napier and a statue of Henry Havelock on three separate plinths.
-The fourth plinth is used as a temporary display of modern culture, merging the old and the new.
+The fourth plinth is a temporary display of modern culture, merging the old and the new.
 You’ll find more famous figures dotted around the area too.

 Trafalgar Square also has two beautiful fountains at its centre with up-to-date LED lights that can change colour and illuminate the dancing water after dark.